Shazzz04/User-Management-REST-API/README.md

 👥 User Management REST API

 A simple User Management REST API built using Node.js and Express.js.
-This project demonstrates CRUD operations, RESTful API design, and API testing using Thunder Client inside VS Code.
+This project demonstrates CRUD operations, RESTful API design, and API testing using Thunder Client inside Visual Studio Code.

-This project is beginner-friendly and suitable for QA, Backend, and Full-Stack portfolios.
+This project is suitable for QA, Backend, and Full-Stack portfolios.

 🚀 Features